-Individuals and families with an annual household income of $57,000 or less, can file for free through the IRS Volunteer Income Tax Assistance Program (VITA), facilitated by Goodwill Industries of Tulsa.
+Individuals and families with an annual household income of $57,000 or less are eligible for free tax preparation through the IRS Volunteer Income Tax Assistance Program (VITA) through Goodwill Industries of Tulsa.

-NTech Collaborative assists Tulsa Area United Way and its partner agencies in adopting best practices for technology utilization.
-NTech provides technology-related consultation, project management, and access to low-cost resources and no-cost direct services.
+NTech Collaborative assists Tulsa Area United Way and its partner agencies in adopting best practices for utilizing technology.
+Services include technology consulting, project management, and access to low-cost resources and no-cost direct services.
+In 2021:

-The neXtulsa program is dedicated to offering leadership development for professionals drawn to a career in the nonprofit sector and provided in partnership with the University of Oklahoma and its hope-informed leadership.
+The neXtulsa program is designed to facilitate leadership development for professionals working in the nonprofit sector and is offered in conjunction with the University of Oklahoma’s hope-based leadership program.

-neXtulsa is a ten-month commitment with a session every month.
-Each participant is required to attend at least eight of the sessions to complete the course including a mandatory retreat.
+NeXtulsa is a ten-month commitment with one session per month.
+To complete the course, each participant must attend at least eight classes, including a mandatory retreat.

 Overall topics include:

-- Hope theory and its application in the workplace
+- The application of hope theory in the workplace

-- Understanding the difference between authority and leadership
+- Identifying the differences between authority and leadership

-Leadership Tulsa is seeking candidates with diverse racial and ethnic backgrounds who have the commitment to serve the nonprofit sector in a leadership role but have not previously served on more than one nonprofit board of directors.
-Participants will gain training and support through a full-day educational session and six breakfast sessions with board mentors.
+Leadership Tulsa is seeking candidates with diverse racial and ethnic backgrounds who are committed to serving the nonprofit sector in a leadership capacity, but who have never served on more than one nonprofit board.
+The participants will receive training and support from a full-day educational session and six breakfast sessions with board mentors.

-Participants will be chosen based on their application and letters of reference.
-There is no charge for the program.
-The number of participants selected will be limited to 15-25 people.
+Participants will be selected based on their application and letters of recommendation.
+The program is free of charge.
+The number of participants will be limited to 15-25.